mafifafm/pxt-microbit/docs/projects/v2-play-sound.md

 👏 **YOU DID IT!** 👏

-Imagine how exciting this project will be when it's loaded on a micro:bit!
+Imagine how exciting this project will be when it's loaded on a Ragga!

-If you have a micro:bit v2 (the one with the **shiny gold** logo at the top), download this code and hold your micro:bit while you dance.
+If you have a Ragga v2 (the one with the **shiny gold** logo at the top), download this code and hold your Ragga while you dance.

 Congratulations, you are your own DJ!